AaltoSciComp/scicomp-docs/triton/quickstart/quickjobs.rst

 .. admonition:: Prerequisites

-    Before submitting a job:
+    Optimally, before submitting a job:
-    Optimally, through tests, have a rough idea, how long your job takes, how much memory it needs and how much CPU(s)/GPU(s) it needs.
+     do enough tests and have a rough idea, how long your job takes, how much memory it needs and how much CPU(s)/GPU(s) it needs.
     Required Reading:

     - :doc:`Use Policy<../usagepolicy>`